JacobFV/old-jacobfv.github.io/_posts/2022-02-27-industry-as-a-service.md

 [^2]: multi-AZ deployment means Amazon Web Services deploys its services on multiple data centers in different, yet reasonably nearby, geographic locations.
 This helps decouple power or internet availability from service availability.

-I can see several use-cases for this warehouse service:
+I imagine several use-cases for this warehouse service:

-- A retail store (like Walmart, Thift Towne, or just any bookstore) uses machine learning to note what products the customer is interested in most.
-Then it predicts where the customer will walk and dynamically stocks shelves in that area with the products that are most likely to interest them.
+- A retail store uses machine learning to note what products the customer is interested in most and where those customers will walk.
+Then the store automatically circulates products on its shelves with a selection that is predicted to maximize revenue.
+This process happens continuously, automatically, and asynchonously on empty isles.

 - A restaurant uses a small palate management system to shuttle cooking trays between food prep stations.
 Human chefs apply the finishing touches to dishes before serving them out.

+- A company uses the warehousing service to build a virtual chicken coup.
+This company sells access to its coup on a service-based model and its customers use the virtual coup to produce chickens and eggs, offer virtual chicken coup visiting experiences to children, and provide training grounds for poultry businesses.

 - A startup doesn't want to pay thousands to a Chinese factory and doesn't have enough money for its own factory equiptment yet.
 It can use the warehouse service to go from initial to medium-sized production until it can afford its own space and equipment.
 Since the warehouse and on-demand manufacturing infrastructure are both managed services, the startup can quickly change its product design as it works through kinks in the value chain.

 - Much of the manufacturing sector could go virtual.
 Instead of managing a factory, it could use the warehouse service to manage its own production facilities.
-This would allow the emergence of *e-manufacturing companies* which focus on core business and do not worry about the infrastructure.
+This would allow increasing emergence of *e-manufacturing companies* where more focus can stay on core business rather than infrastructure.

 *Macro-economic activity often fluctuates chaoticly in response to unpredictable world dynamics.
 This automated warehouse service with its online, on-demand service model could allow small and large businesses to adaopt faster to the economy's shifting winds and remain competitive.
-It has strong potential to democratize access to 21st century manufacturing technology.  *
+It has strong potential to democratize access to 21st century manufacturing technology.*

 ## Conclusion